-In 2016, I had the honor of having a short story in an Anthony Award Winning Anthology, Murder Under the Oaks, edited by Art Taylor.
+In 2016, I had the honor of having a short story, The Immortality Mushroom, in an Anthony Award Winning Anthology, Murder Under the Oaks, edited by Art Taylor.
 And then, Warned, in my ancient China YA trilogy, received the the 2016 Silver Falchion award in the Best International category AND was nominated for the 2016 Silver Falchion Best YA Non-Fiction Award.
 The non-fiction award is given to honor any book which “could be used for reference or inspiration by writers when writing their own respective works.”
-Because I strive to be as historically and culturally accurate I am happy with this latter nomination.
+Because I strive to be as historically and culturally accurate as possible, I am delighted with this latter nomination.

 As an anthropologist, I have had a long standing interest in culture–in its holistic sense.
 I am particularly interested in two areas: Chinese traditional systems and their impact on the present in China, Taiwan, and the Chinese diaspora; and immigrants and refugees–again, in the most holistic sense and especially highlighting issues involving change and adaptation.

 As a result, at this time, my site will emphasize these two areas.
 In the beginning–March 2013–I started by accenting Things Chinese.
 This is as much an off-shoot of time constraints as of interest.
-I am working on a YA trilogy and a set of short stories, both of the latter take palce in the Ming Dynasty.
-Over the long haul, however, I will also more fully examine and consider the immigrant and refugee area.
+I am working on novels and short stories which take place in the early Ming Dynasty.

 Welcome and let us begin!